 What's it actually like to live in a city centre for over 60s?
 ITV Granda Reports spoke to residents of Victoria Square in Ancoats and Tung Sing, the UK's first purpose built housing for Chinese people over 60.

-Ambition for Ageing in Manchester is coordinated by the Manchester Age Friendly Neighbourhood team (MAFN) based in the Manchester School of Architecture at MMU in partnership with Southways Housing Trust.
-MAFN are a multi-disciplinary team of researchers, urban designers, a health and social care manager, architects and community development workers who will be co-researching with residents about how Age Friendly their neighbourhood is now and how to make it better.
+Ambition for Ageing in Manchester is coordinated by the Manchester Age-Friendly Neighbourhood team (MAFN) based in the Manchester School of Architecture at MMU in partnership with Southway Housing Trust.
+MAFN are a multi-disciplinary team of researchers, urban designers, a health and social care manager, architects and community development workers who are co-researching with residents regarding how age friendly their neighbourhood is now - and how to make it better.

 We are working in the following neighbourhoods:

 A resident-led partnership has been set up in each neighbourhood to promote active ageing, increase older people’s participation and make the neighbourhood more age friendly.
 To this end, residents have been creating age friendly action plans incorporating a wide range of different activities and projects.

 MAFN are supported by a steering group which includes partners from Southways, Manchester City Council, Age-Friendly Manchester, NHS/ CCG, MMU and representatives of each Neighbourhood Partnership Board.

 See this link for more information about the work in Manchester: http://www.msa.ac.uk/mafn

 We are pleased to announce that we will be working with the Royal Exchange Theatre to deliver the Culture Champions scaled programme